AMSA mandated practical assessments

 Holds Coxswain Grade 2 NC #12345 issued on dd/mm/yy by RMS/MSQ/AMSA/etc in Sydney/Brisbane/etc.

-A copy of the certificate should be retained with the registered training organisation’s copy of the AMPA.
+The RTO should retain a copy of the certificate with their copy of the AMPA.

-Holds Statement of Attainment #67890 issued on dd/mm/yy by registered training organisation name; or
+Holds Statement of Attainment #67890 issued on dd/mm/yyyy by registered training organisation name; or

-Transcript issued on dd/mm/yy by registered training organisation name.
+Transcript issued on dd/mm/yyyy by registered training organisation name.

-When assessing the shipboard safety units alone, a registered training organisation that does not have the General purpose hand qualification on scope, may complete the shipboard safety units in any other AMPA for which they have approved assessors.
+The RTO should retain a copy of the evidence with their copy of the AMPA.
+The shipboard safety units can be assessed separately to a certificate of competency.
+An RTO that does not have the General Purpose Hand qualification on scope, can complete the shipboard safety units in any other AMPA they are approved to assess.

 AMPA bunkering requirements

-Within each of the refuelling tasks there are sub-tasks, such as accessing and using personal protective equipment (PPE), selecting tools and equipment, measuring tank levels, establishing a safety boundary, deploying fire and spill prevention systems, opening and closing of valves, providing instructions prior to and during refuelling, and refuelling itself.
-All these tasks can be performed by individual members of the group.
-It would be expected that each of the group members would be evaluating and providing feedback to the others during performance of the task thereby demonstrating their competence in the task.
-The task may be repeated with the group members performing a different sub-task each time.
+The bunkering operation is designated as a group task for practical reasons, but under the MAR Maritime training package it must be assessed on an individual basis.
+The assessment includes a number of sub-tasks, such as accessing and using personal protective equipment (PPE), selecting tools and equipment, measuring tank levels, establishing a safety boundary, deploying fire and spill prevention systems, opening and closing of valves, providing instructions prior to and during refuelling, and refuelling itself.
+Each of these tasks can be performed by individuals, with other group members evaluating and providing feedback during performance of the task.
+The assessment may be repeated with the group members performing a different sub-task each time.

-The AMPA requirement for bunkering if carried out on board a vessel could pose a risk to safety and/or the environment.
-As the task is performed under the supervision of an assessor it would be expected that should a risk to the environment be imminent the assessor would step in to prevent it occurring and cease the operation.
-If the assessor believes there is a risk to the environment the bunkering exercise may be completed after all preparation and checks are made without any transfer of fuel.
+The AMPA requirement for bunkering, if carried out on board a vessel, could pose a risk to safety and/or the environment.
+The supervising assessor can step in to prevent such a hazard, or can decide to assess the bunkering exercise without actual transfer of fuel.

-As per the Directions for registered training organisations, approved assessors shall ensure that:
+As per the Directions for RTOs, approved assessors shall ensure that:

 3.1.11 when an assessor or candidate is confronted with a dangerous situation, or exposed to a risk of accident or injury, the assessment is terminated and rescheduled.